strongdm/aws-lab-in-a-box/README.md

 # StrongDM Lab in a Box for AWS
 > [!CAUTION]
-> This is currently work in progress and could be broken at any time This repository contains a set of modules that enable the user to deploy a quick lab to evaluate StrongDM capabilities, including
+> This is currently work in progress and could be broken at any time.
+> We will attempt to keep tagged versions "working" This repository contains a set of modules that enable the user to deploy a quick lab to evaluate StrongDM capabilities, including
 - An optional VPC, Subnet, Security Groups, NAT and Internet Gateway sets
 - A StrongDM Gateway and a relay with an instance profile allowing them to use AWS secrets manager